 The Play Within the Play: Recreation of and Departure from Shakespeare

 The scene where Hamlet demonstrates his knowledge of how his uncle was murdered by presenting a play for Claudius is present in all three of our texts.
 While it is taken directly from Shakespeare’s original work, the details of how each scene plays out vary.
 However, each work uses the scene to depict the past action that the protagonist wishes to avenge by the end of the narrative.
-Thus, the play within the play, as it is referenced by literary critics, becomes the vehicle for the revenge that drives the plot forward.
-As we further analyze these scenes, Saunders appropriation paradigm reveals reflections of the “wholly new cultural product” that each text presents.
+Thus, the play within the play, as it is reference by literary critics, becomes the vehicle for the revenge that drives the plot forward as well as the protagonist’s actions.
+As we further analyze these scenes, Saunders appropriationparadigm reveals reflections of the “wholly new cultural product” that each text presents.

 What Is A Play Within A Play?

 One of Shakespeare’s best-known literary devices, the play within the play is used to tell one story while another story is already in action.
 Sigmund Freud devoted a significant portion of his career to the topic of dreams and alternative realities.
 In one of his greater works, Freud comments at length about “dreams within dreams.”
 Scholars have continually used this analysis in connection with the literary device of a play within the play.
 He writes:

 What is dreamt in a dream after waking from the 'dream within a dream' is what the dream wish seeks to put in the place of an obliterated reality.
 It is safe to suppose, therefore, that what has been 'dreamt' in the dream is a representation of the reality, the true recollection, while the continuation of the dream, on the contrary, merely represents what the dreamer wishes.
 To include something in a 'dream within a dream' is thus equivalent to wishing that the thing described as a dream had never happened.